 One of the most important set of guidelines was in Mandatory Palestine, where Britain was required, by treaty, to implement the provisions of the Balfour Declaration of November 1917.
 The new order in the Middle East was not accepted by its inhabitants.
 There was a serious revolt against Britain in Iraq in 1920, and anti-British, as well as anti-Jewish, disturbances in Palestine in the same year.
 Meanwhile, France' attempt to take up its mandate in Syria was challenged, first by the Arab government that had established itself in Damascus after the Turkish retreat, then by a series of rural revolts culminating on the country-wide uprising of 1925-7.
-All such challenges were contained in the mandated territories.20 because the Balfour Declaration was incorporated in the Mandatory.
-The Palestine Mandate included many contradictions as it asked the Mandatory to secure the establishment of a national home for the Jews, and at the same time to assure the rights and position of "other sections of the population" are not prejudiced, as it is shown in the following articles of the mandate:
+All such challenges were contained in the mandated territories.
+20 meduded many contradictions as it asked the Mandatory to secure the establishment of a manual home for the Jews, and at the same time to assure the rights and position of "other medians of the population" are not prejudiced, as it is shown in the following articles of the mandate: